Home | Sitemap | Contact Us | Translate

 About Dickinson ISD

+The Dickinson Independent School District offers families a diverse, fast-growing community with a small-town atmosphere that is within easy access of big-town amenities with its location halfway between Houston and Galveston.
+Students and staff experience a district rooted in tradition, but at the same time, excelling in 21st century learning opportunities covering academics, career and technical education, athletics, fine arts, and much more.
 Public education in Dickinson began in 1891 in a single schoolhouse near Dickinson Bayou and what is now Highway 3.
 The school district was organized into an independent school district in 1941, when it had an enrollment of 541 students.
-In 1953, the Dickinson public schools consolidated with the Bacliff-San Leon schools to create the District as it is configured today.
-Located halfway between Houston and Galveston on the Texas Gulf Coast, the Dickinson ISD now serves approximately 12,200 students in 15 different schools who live in the cities of Dickinson, League City and Texas City and the unincorporated towns of Bacliff and San Leon.
+In 1953, the Dickinson public schools consolidated with the Bacliff-San Leon schools to create the district as it is configured today.

-Dickinson ISD covers 61 square miles, which is much more than the City of Dickinson boundaries.
-The district’s boundaries on the north take in portions of Tuscan Lakes on both sides of Highway 96.
-To the south, the district goes all the way to the Gulf Greyhound Dog Track on both sides of I-45 and includes the new Tanger Outlet Mall and the new Lago Mar subdivision, which will surround the outlet mall.
-Galveston Bay, including the communities of Bacliff and San Leon, is the district’s eastern boundary.
-To the west, the district goes up to Cemetery Road and includes all the new communities in the Bay Colony area.
+Dickinson ISD's 61 square miles cover much more than the City of Dickinson, which amounts to about 20 percent of the district's total area.
+In fact, the majority of the district's boundaries, approximately one-third, are in the City of Texas City.
+The remaining boundaries extend into portions of League City, the communities of Bacliff and San Leon and other unincorporated parts of Galveston County.
+The district's boundaries on the north take in portions of the Tuscan Lakes communities on both side of Highway 96.
+To the south, the district goes all the way to the former Gulf Greyhound Park on both sides of I-45 and includes the Tanger Outlet Mall and the new Lago Mar subdivision.
+Galveston Bay is the district's eastern boundary, while to the west the boundaries extend just past Cemetery Road and include the new Pedregal community.

 Have a question?
 Just ask!
 Dickinson ISD has implemented a new “Just Ask” online communication tool to help stay connected with our Gator Nation families.